-The Trustees recognise that the default arrangement will not be suitable for the needs of every member and so the Scheme also offers members a choice of 7 alternate self-select funds.
+The Trustees recognise that the default arrangement will not be suitable for the needs of every member and so the Scheme also offers members a choice of 7 alternate self-select funds (which were also available for those members paying AVCs).
 The main objectives of these investment options are:

-To cater for the likely needs of a wider range of members;

-- To cater for members looking to take different benefits at retirement than those targeted by the default arrangement; - To offer a wider range of asset classes, levels of risk and return and different investment approaches; and - To support members who want to take a more active part in how their savings are invested.
+- To cater for the likely needs of a wider range of members; - To cater for members looking to take different benefits at retirement than those targeted by the default arrangement; - · To offer a wider range of asset classes, levels of risk and return and different investment approaches; and - To support members who want to take a more active part in how their savings are invested.